How it works

 03 · money flow

-Developers will get paid after your invoice settles.
+The funding gate — developers are paid after your invoice settles.

 The “funding gate” is a system invariant.
 It’s not a policy or a promise — it’s enforced in the platform itself, the same state transition shown below.